mnatale/Data-Extraction/README.md

 ###Description
-This program is a template that generates a formatted python program based on column names of the header row of data file.
+This program is a template that generates a formatted python program based on column names of the header row of a data file.
 The source data file in this example is keyed on US state names including Washington DC and a 4-digit year (%Y).
 The template reads the data file state-by-state and assembles a row/col format with State, fully formed date (%m/%d/%Y) and corresponding data.
 BI applications behave better with fully formed dates.